Guide for St. Augustine Grass: Yearly Maintenance Program

 St. Augustine Grass Healthy

-Before you can move forward with a treatment program, you need to properly identify St. Augustine Grass by knowing what it looks like.
-Misidentifying St. Augustine Grass can lead you to using the wrong products, which can cost you time and money.
+Before moving forward with a treatment program, you must properly identify St. Augustine Grass by knowing what it looks like.
+Misidentifying St. Augustine Grass can lead you to use the wrong products, costing you time and money.
 Here are some traits to look out for when identifying St. Augustine Grass:

-• Has a low wear tolerance and cannot be used in areas where this is a lot of foot traffic.
-Ideal locations for St. Augustine grass would be your home or commercial building.
+• It has a low wear tolerance and cannot be used in areas with heavy foot traffic.
+Your home or commercial building would be an ideal location for St. Augustine grass.

-• It is generally described as having large flat stems and wide coarse grass blades that rounds at the top.
+• It is generally described as having large, flat stems and wide, coarse grass blades that round at the top.

-Use the above description and images provided to help you identify St. Augustine grass on your lawn.
-If you are unsure whether the plant is St. Augustine Grass or not, contact us with a photo of the plant and we will properly ID the grass for you as well as give you the proper product recommendations.
+Use the above description and images to help you identify St. Augustine grass on your lawn.
+If you are unsure whether the plant is St. Augustine Grass, contact us with a photo of the plant, and we will properly identify the grass for you and give you the proper product recommendations.

 Inspection